| August 16, 2017

 - The technology partner’s (JCommerce) specialists bring their experience and knowledge of the latest solutions, while also utilizing the expertise of the consulting partner (German IT Consulting Company), and gain knowledge of the target client’s industry

 - German IT Consulting Company has the opportunity to cooperate with a committed technology partner who is able to achieve ambitious project targets to deliver a fully satisfactory system to the target client

 About a client

-Core Transform is one of Germany's leading consulting firms specializing in the strategic management of digital transformation.
+One of Germany’s leading consulting firms specializing in the strategic management of digital transformation.